MathsJam/mathsjam-site/gathering/programme.md

 layout: gathering
 title: Programme
 ---
+Below are the details from the 2017 event.
+For future years, check back here in the run-up to the Gathering for up-to-date timings.

 ## Timings
 There will be eight sessions across the weekend, starting at 2pm on the Saturday and running until lunchtime on the Sunday.
 There will be breaks for coffee and lunch, and [activities on the Saturday evening]({{site.url}}/gathering/extras).
-A full list of talks, including timings, can be found on the [Talks page]({{site.url}}/gathering/talks).

 Please note, talks will be strictly limited to five minutes.
 Projectors will be available if you wish to bring Powerpoint/Keynote/Beamer/PDF/Google slides (we suggest only a few slides if you want to keep to time!) and can be presented from your own laptop or we can provide one - please bring your slides on a USB drive (ideally named with your name, not just 'MathsJam slides'!) if you wish to use ours.